ZemenTeshager/data-science-capstone-project/README.md

 # data-science-capstone-project
-this is IBM data science professional certificate capstone project
+This is IBM data science professional certificate capstone project